Dyme

 2. /New York

-3. /Medical help in New York City: hospitals, urgent care, and pharmacies
+3. /Medical help in NYC: hospitals, urgent care, and pharmacies

 City Guide

-Medical help in New York City: hospitals, urgent care, and pharmacies
+Medical help in NYC: hospitals, urgent care, and pharmacies

 If you need medical help in New York City, you can find hospitals, urgent care clinics, and 24-hour pharmacies across all five boroughs.
 Most minor health issues can be treated at urgent care clinics or pharmacies, while hospitals handle serious emergencies.
 Knowing which option fits your situation before you need it saves time and money.